 A baseline survey doesn't have to be one long single survey, it can be mixed into other surveys as well.
 What you're looking for is statistics to compare and contrast after the changes.
-Not all of these can be found in a customer satisfaction survey and you'll need other stats such a revenue to get a complete picture of the effect of the changes that have been made.
+Not all of these can be found in a customer satisfaction survey and you'll need other stats such as revenue to get a complete picture of the effect the modifications have made.

-Here's an example of a good baseline for a movie theater:
+6 sources of baseline information for a movie theater:

 - Net Promoter Score